 Under law-enforcement socialism, on the other hand, market disincentives against such waste and counterproductive endeavors are discarded.
 Public choice theorists should especially expect state involvement in law enforcement to foster incentives for logrolling — in this case, for ever more laws and law-enforcement spending that most people would probably not elect to pay for on an individual basis, but that certain powerful economic and ideological interests willingly lobby hard to secure at other people’s expense.

-The socialization of the cost of law enforcement, just as with any other industry, has led to shortages and shoddy products.
+The socialisation of the cost of law enforcement, just as with any other industry, has led to shortages and shoddy products.
 In this case, it is justice that is shoddy and in short supply.
 We get a war on drugs that has imprisoned millions and squandered billions and encouraged homicide and corruption.
 We get a policy of disarming the civilian population of private weapons, which deter crime far more effectively than government police do.
 We get a prison system in which innocent and guilty are locked together to be beaten, raped, tortured, shot, and ruled by sadistic prison guards and the worst of the inmates.

-We get a standing army of crime-prevention agents with militarized weaponry, sovereign immunity to shoot to kill, and the arbitrary power to stop practically anyone at any time and destroy his life.
+We get a standing army of crime-prevention agents with militarised weaponry, sovereign immunity to shoot to kill, and the arbitrary power to stop practically anyone at any time and destroy his life.
 None of this actually reduces crime overall, and none of it makes the victims of crime whole.
-It only victimizes them further by forcing them to foot the bill and endure the police state’s tyranny along with everyone else.
+It only victimises them further by forcing them to foot the bill and endure the police state’s tyranny along with everyone else.

 This shouldn’t surprise those who understand the failings of socialism.
 Socialism in any sector will misallocate resources.
 When we’re talking not just about redistributing money, but the enterprise of administering legal coercion and violence, the miscalculations inherent in socialist central planning translate into grand violations of millions of people’s rights.